Kerosene-Labs/atc/README.md

 # Request Director
-*An access management solution for internal APIs*
+*The access management solution for companies with APIs*

-With an emphasis on safety, reliability and ease of use, we will get these requests where they need to go!
+**With an emphasis on safety, reliability and ease of use, we will get these requests where they need to go!**

 # How it works
 Request Director in a nutshell is a middleman HTTPS server that handles directing requests to services internally.
 When writing an